Business Meetings and Committees

 Purpose: As a regional Chamber, we recognize the many benefits that are achieved through combined resources and a collective voice to advocate for business.
 Likewise, we also recognize the importance of each community retaining their individual identity.
 Because each business community has unique needs, local Steering Committees have developed to work on projects in their community.

-What to Expect: Steering Committees make recommendations to the SCCC Board of Directors regarding events and goals for the businesses in their community and work together to see them achieved.
+What to Expect: Business Meetings make recommendations to the SCCC Board of Directors regarding events and goals for the businesses in their community and work together to see them achieved.

 Commitment Level: Attend meetings.
-Steering Committee members may be asked to help with events or projects in their community.
+Participants may be asked to help with events or projects in their community.